gogamarra/Automated-ELK-Stack/README.md

 ![ Deployment Architecture](./images/network-diagram-elkstack.jpg)
 ##
 ### Playbooks, Configuration Files
-The Ansible files, known as **PLAYBOOKS**, contain YAML code and have been tested and used to generate a live ELK deployment.
+Ansible files, known as **PLAYBOOKS**, contain YAML code and have been tested and used to generate a live ELK deployment as shown in the network diagram.
 The PLAYBOOKS are executed from the <ins>Ansible Docker</ins> provisioner container within the <ins>Jump-Box-Provisioner VM</ins>.
 Use the PLAYBOOKS to recreate the entire deployment.
 Alternately, use select portions of a PLAYBOOK to install only certain functions desired.
 For example, install the FILEBEAT data shipper, but not METRICBEAT.
 (See comments within each configuration file for target directory placement.)
+The delivered files are as follows:

 - ![ANSIBLE Playbook Files](./files/playbook)
 - ![Configuration Files](./files/playbook)